Avitanallur

 Avitanallur is a village in Kozhikode district in the state of Kerala, India.
-Avitanallur has been made famous by the birth of N. N. Kakkad the famous Malayalam Poet.
+Avitanallur has been made famous by the birth of N. N. Kakkad, the famous Malayalam Poet.
 While Avitanallur is the official name of the village, it is locally renowned and directed as Kootallida.

 The place name (Avita-Nalla-uur) in Malayalam means "That is a good place".
-This small village had nearly 300 Illams (Brahmin House) in which most of them was attacked and looted during Tippu Sultan's Invasion to Malabar Province.
+This small village had nearly 300 Illams (Brahmin House) in which most of them was attacked and looted during Mysorean invasion of Malabar.

 Demographics

-At the 2001 India census, Avitanallur had a population of 17,007 with 8,406 males and 8,601 females.
+At the 2011 India census, Avitanallur had a population of 18,378 with 8,651 males and 9,727 females.

 Transportation

 Avitanallur village connects to other parts of India through Koyilandy town.
 The nearest airports are at Kannur and Kozhikode.
 The nearest railway station is at Koyilandy.
 The national highway no.66 passes through Koyilandy and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern National Highway No.54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.